damax-solutions/api-auth-bundle/Resources/doc/jwt-basic.md

         identity_claim: email
 ```

-Now the `email` field is used as user's identity.
+The `email` field is used as user's identity in above example.

 ## Authentication response